Bar Harbor Labs

 Called Eden when founded in 1796 and renamed in 1921 for the sand bar which had accumulated in the bay, Bar Harbor's first Hotel was built in 1856, many others followed by 1880 and the town had acquired its national grand resort reputation.
 Affluent summer residents built sumptuous 'cottages' along "Millionaire's Row".

-The Village Green, which lies between downtown Bar Harbor and the Atlantic Ocean, is a busy yet Idyllic spot.
+Favorite thing: The Village Green, which lies between downtown Bar Harbor and the Atlantic Ocean, is a busy yet Idyllic spot.
 It is the perfect venue for a stroll, a picnic, or people watching. there are lots of places to spend money in Bar Harbor, but here you can just relax, soak up a few rays, smell the salt air, and wish that summer could go on forever.

 Bored with just hanging out at the Village Green.
 Within a block you can find fascinating museums, quaint shops, fine restaurants, scenic hiking trails, natural or historical tours, and ships that will carry you around the bay or away to a foreign land.

 Favorite thing: The beautiful natural harbor in Frenchman Bay, from which Bar Harbor gets its name, is a vibrant place, especially during the summer months.
 There are more opportunities for sailing, whale watching, sea kayaking, sightseeing and other activities than you can take advantage of in one vacation.
 Bring lots of money to do the touristy things.
 No money; no problem.
 You can still have a grand time just strolling along the shore, or sitting on an oceanside bench and soaking up the ambiance of this very special place.

 Favorite thing: Here's a view of Frenchman Bay, with Bar Harbor out of sight to the left, taken from the road to Arcadia National Park.
 There are spectacular views from this highway, running as it does along the edge of the Bay.